import warnings

 else:

-for u in kept_indices:
+for u in units:

-if u < 0 or u >= self.N:
+if ui < 0 or ui >= self.N:

-raise ValueError(f"Unit index {u} out of range for {self.N} units.")
+f"Unit index {ui} out of range for {self.N} units."

 new_spike_stack = []